 When looking at student engagement beyond the classroom, it is important to first understand what that means.
 Is it the same thing as a student’s “interest level?”
 In my opinion, no. Interest level is when a student enjoys a subject to some degree.
 For example, there are students that love math and will go to great extents for their teacher in order to obtain extra help in a subject they enjoy.
+It is not about the course materials as much as student motivation.
+We need to ignite that intrinsic motivation and push for student participation when it isn’t mandated in the classroom.

 Table of Contents